Present Perfect Tense

 She took three cups of tea this morning.

-Because the period is complete and now it has become past.
-That's why we have to use the simple past tense instead of the present perfect tense.
+Since the period is complete and has now become past, we must use the simple past tense instead of the present perfect tense.

 The present perfect tense can be used for habitual action.